Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 **Intro**

-This tutorial demonstrates how to create models with high dimensional fixed effects using `quantcore.glm`.
-Using `quantcore.matrix`, we can pass categorical variables with a large range of values. `quantcore.glm` and `quantcore.matrix` will handle the creation of the one-hot-encoded design matrix.
+This tutorial demonstrates how to create models with high dimensional fixed effects using `glum`.
+Using `tabmat`, we can pass categorical variables with a large range of values. `glum` and `tabmat` will handle the creation of the one-hot-encoded design matrix.

 In some real-world problems, we have used millions of categories.
 This would be impossible with a dense matrix.
 General-purpose sparse matrices like compressed sparse row (CSR) matrices help but still leave a lot on the table.
 For a categorical matrix, we know that each row has only a single non-zero value and that value is 1.
-These optimizations are implemented in `quantcore.matrix.CategoricalMatrix`.
+These optimizations are implemented in `tabmat.CategoricalMatrix`.

 **Background**